11/1/19 By DAN ULLOA

 While he has gained the support of many due to his stance on economic reform, many are wary of him due to his self-proclamation as a Socialist and his previous lack of affiliation with the upper echelons of the Democratic Party which he touts as a strength.

 Warren from neighboring Massachusetts has taken a different route as a banking reform champion supported by the Democratic Party due to her scholarship at Harvard University on the subject.
-Warren has won the admiration of many upper-middle-class professionals following her in the presidential politics She released her plan in August which called for putting “pharmaceutical executives on the hook to report suspicious orders for controlled substances that damage the lives of millions.”
+Warren has won the admiration of many upper-middle-class professionals following her in the presidential campaign.
+She released her plan in August which called for putting “pharmaceutical executives on the hook to report suspicious orders for controlled substances that damage the lives of millions.”
 Warren also called for an abolition of mandatory minimum sentences for drug offenders and outlined a process to grant clemency to felons.

 Maneuvering for Position